-- 5. A candidate who has:- - A. gained at least 120 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student and satisfied the Committee of Examiners in the assessment for the Programme; and - B. submitted a thesis completed during a further period of twelve months (or its equivalent for a part-time student) or, within a programme approved by the Faculty Business Committee, the equivalent and appropriate alternative assessment and - C. satisfied the fee requirements, - shall, if the thesis is approved, be awarded the degree of M.Phil. - 6.
-The Postgraduate MSc or MLitt Erasmus Mundus Masters (Dual/Multiple award) will be awarded for the completion of a programme consisting of at least 180 credits at 5000 level.
+- B. submitted a thesis completed during a further period of twelve months (or its equivalent for a part-time student) or, within a programme approved by the Faculty Business Committee, the equivalent and appropriate alternative assessment and - C. satisfied the fee requirements,

+6. The Postgraduate MSc or MLitt Erasmus Mundus Masters (Dual/Multiple award) will be awarded for the completion of a programme consisting of at least 180 credits at 5000 level.
 A minimum 50% of the credits obtained must be completed at St Andrews or as part of a previously approved joint programme offered with another HE institution.
 The remaining credits must be completed at an already recognised institution or institutions as part of an approved Erasmus Mundus agreement.
 The degree awarded by St Andrews will indicate that the MSc/MLitt Erasmus Mundus Masters (Dual/Multiple) was completed in association with the Partner Institutions.
 Students who undertake such a programme and achieve 120 credits, of which at least 60 credits were from the University of St Andrews, but select not to progress to one of the partner institutions may be awarded a Postgraduate Diploma.